 Let's talk about that hopeless floor in your home.
 For some reason, hiding it under a rug doesn't cut it.
 Remodeling is also off the table because you live in a rental or don’t have the budget to rip out ugly.

 That's why we rounded up the inspiration you need to makeover the eyesore underfoot.
-Each idea shares how you can quickly and easily fake or create brand-new flooring without going broke.
+Each idea shares how you can quickly and easily fake or creates brand-new flooring without going broke.

 Here are seven fast fixes for frightful floors.Continue to 2 of 8 below.